In clinical trials, Is my life Worth Less?

 Why?

-It's taxpayers that pay the price of caring for those patients who are sidelined and left to get sicker.
+It's taxpayers who pay the price of caring for those patients who are sidelined and left to get sicker.

 “Even modest reductions in health disparities as a result of better representation in clinical trials…would result in billions of dollars of savings.”